-A gymnastics competition beam is 16’ long, so your gymnast will have plenty of room to work their entire routine, and an additional 8’ beam can be added longer, if you want a competition beam length to work with.
+A gymnastics competition beam is 16’ long, so your gymnast will have plenty of room to work their entire routine.
+An additional 8’ beam can be added if you want a competition beam length to work with.

-Where to Buy 8’ Gymnastics Beam:
+Where to Buy 8’ Gymnastics Balance Beam for Home

 An 8’ gymnastics beam will last your gymnast a very long time.
 But, if your gymnast is older or working at a high level, you may want to invest in a 12’ to 16’ gymnastics beam.
 This particular beam is ideal for gymnasts who are older than 12, or taller because it offers more length to practice advanced skills.

-Another great reason to purchase a 12’ to 16’ gymnastics beam is because your gymnasts wants a beam that is just like the one at the gym.
+Another great reason to purchase a 12’ to 16’ gymnastics beam is that your gymnast wants a beam that is just like the one at the gym.
 In competition, a routine is choreographed to use the entire beam.
-Sometimes, having the same type of home equipment helps inspire confidence that gymnasts need to master difficult skills.
+Having the same type of home equipment helps inspire confidence that gymnasts need to master difficult skills.